anuragkainth/data-talker-chatbot/README.md

-# DataTalk a React, Node.js, and Supabase Chatbot
+# DataTalk a React, Node.js, and PostgreSQL Chatbot

 This is a chatbot application built using React, Node.js, and Supabase.
 The chatbot interacts with a PostgreSQL database to fetch product details based on user prompts.